Lithuanian Popular Peasants' Union

 The Lithuanian Popular Peasants' Union (Lietuvos valstiečių liaudininkų sąjunga, LVLS) was a centre-left political party in Lithuania between 1922 and 1936.
 The party's leaders included the third President Kazys Grinius and three-term Prime Minister Mykolas Sleževičius.

 History

 The party was established in November 1922 by a merger of the Lithuanian Popular Socialist Democratic Party and the Peasant Union.
 At the time the two parties held a combined 19 seats, making it the largest in the Seimas.
 The new party emerged as the largest faction in the 1923 elections, winning 16 of the 78 seats.
 The 1926 elections saw the party increase its seat tally to 22, remaining the largest party in the Seimas.
+From the 1920s, party internationally participated in the International Entente of Radical and Similar Democratic Parties.

 The LVLS formed a coalition government with the Social Democratic Party, but it was overthrown by a military coup in December 1926 which installed the Lithuanian Nationalist Union as the ruling party.
 The LVLS was banned in 1936.